Trauma-Informed Therapy with Small-Town Newfoundland Roots

 Ages Served: Teens & Adults

 I grew up in a close-knit Newfoundland community where storytelling, connection, and looking out for one another were simply part of everyday life.
+There’s a deep respect for resilience, for weathering difficult seasons, and for finding meaning in shared experience.
+Life isn’t rushed, and neither are relationships.
 Those early experiences continue to shape how I show up as a therapist today, grounded, relational, and deeply attentive to the stories people carry with them.

 Before entering the counselling field, I spent many years working in education, supporting children, youth, families, and colleagues through periods of growth, stress, and change.
 That work taught me that behaviour and emotions rarely exist in isolation; they are shaped by relationships, environments, and lived experiences.
 It also reinforced how powerful it can be to feel truly heard and understood.